celinelatulipe/ThinkLikeComputer/_sources/Sequences/week2a1.rst

         :align: center
         :alt: splitting strings

    Consider the above Condelens screenshot.
-How many elements will the string motto be separated into on line 3? |blank|
+How many elements has the string been split into? |blank|

    -   :6: Correct.
        :.*: Not quite.
 We are splitting by the commas, so count the elements between the commas